How AI Agents (Like Docket) Cut Sales Cycles by 10–30%

 The standard: AI-driven sales tools should maintain hallucination rates below 5% (95%+ accuracy).
 Most generic agents don't.

 Grounding means connecting AI responses to real sources of truth, not letting the model hallucinate.
-Docket unifies your organization's knowledge like product docs, security specs, pricing matrices, call transcripts into the Sales Knowledge Lake™
+Docket unifies your organization's knowledge like product docs, security specs, pricing matrices, call transcripts into the Docket Sales Knowledge Lake™

 How it works: